-In this nine-week course you will learn how to get the most out of people in the workplace.
+In this ten-week course you will learn how to get the most out of people in the workplace.
 Aimed at people who have, or are about to have, managerial responsibility in any type of organisation, this course will introduce you to reflective practice in people management.

 “The conventional definition of management is getting work done through people, but real management is developing people through work.”

 Agha Hasan Abedi

 Think back to your last few days in the workplace.
 Were you and your team energised, focused and all delivering real benefit to the organisation?
 As managers our task is to deploy resources so that we can achieve results.
 In our rapidly changing world this is never easy, especially when our delivery is based on the efforts of other people.
 People can be hugely creative and enthusiastic, or negative and distracted.
 People are much more than a source of labour; we are complex and are all different from each other.